-Hillsborough City School District will be providing breakfast and lunch to ALL students under the new Universal Meals Program, at NO cost to the families.
+Hillsborough City School District will be providing breakfast and lunch to ALL students under the Universal Meals Program at NO cost to the families.
+Students use ID cards to retrieve their breakfast and lunch each day.
 Breakfast will be served from 8:00-8:25 AM.
 Supervision is not provided prior to that time.
 Students eat breakfast in the courtyard prior to school or in the MPR on rainy days.
 Students should not be dropped off prior to 8:10 AM unless they are participating in the School Breakfast Program.